-Interview Question: Would You Rather Be Liked or Respected?
+Answering the Interview Question Would You Rather Be Liked or Respected

-Although there is no one right answer to this question, and your emphasis may vary based on the context of your job, here are some general guidelines to consider when answering this type of interview questions.
+Although there is no universal right answer to this question—and your emphasis may vary based on the context of the possible job—there are some general guidelines to consider.

 How to Respond

 In most work roles, being respected should be given greater emphasis, since it is typically linked more closely to competence and productivity.
 However, a significant factor to consider is the nature of your relationship with your colleagues.